Application Spotlight: PCR Testing

 PCR (Polymerase Chain Reaction) testing is a phrase you may have come across often in 2020.
 Most of us have never heard it before.
 What is it?

 The good people at genome.gov External link. refer to this process as “molecular photocopying” in laymen terms.
-The general idea is to create more DNA samples from a small amount of DNA samples in order to make detectable all the DNA present in a given sample.
+The general idea is to create more DNA samples from a smaller sampling pool in order to make detectable all the DNA present in a given sample.

 It has gained prominence in our daily lives thanks to COVID-19.
 This process is considered to be the gold standard by which the most accurate COVID-19 test results are achieved.
-This style test looks for the virus, sars-cov-2, itself.
+This style of test looks for the virus sars-cov-2 itself.

 This test is supplemented by other testing such as antigen and antibody testing.
 Those tests utilize a different process as they are blood tests that are searching our blood for evidence of immune system reaction to the virus.

 The process of PCR testing is complicated.
-I would try to paraphrase, but it is better that I provide the exact quote from genome.gov External link..
+It is better to provide an exact quote from genome.gov External link. than trying to paraphrase.

 “To amplify a segment of DNA using PCR, the sample is first heated, so the DNA denatures, or separates into two pieces of single-stranded DNA.
 Next, an enzyme called ‘Taq polymerase’ synthesizes - builds - two new strands of DNA, using the original strands as templates.
 This process results in the duplication of the original DNA, with each of the new molecules containing one old and one new strand of DNA.
 Then each of these strands can be used to create two new copies, and so on, and so on.
 The cycle of denaturing and synthesizing new DNA is repeated as many as 30 or 40 times, leading to more than one billion exact copies of the original DNA segment.